KDE/kdewin-installer/readme.txt

 	4 center checkboxes in package selector page -> not possible yet, see comment in source 5 reduce column width of package types in package selector page 7 fix perl package list import
+    8 fix not store of installed packages, when in OTHER group

 Happy hacking